jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+there was a weird zoom bug on iOS -- hmmmmmmmmmmm -- maybe too many asbolutrly positioned things if i were to surmise...

 totally forgot about the emoty pseudo selector... maybe can combine with valid/invalid to leverage hidden dirty attr

 for text if lazy is an issue because placeholder stuff, then consider a local field and a blur handler